Jeremy Renner Bio: In His Own Words – Video Exclusive, News, Photos

 JEREMY RENNER BIO: PERSONAL LIFE, NET WORTH, QUOTES

-Renner married Canadian model Sonni Pacheco in January 2014.
-The couple filed for divorce in December 2014 due to irreconcilable differences and have a daughter named Ava Berlin Renner, who was born on March 28, 2013.
+In January 2014, Renner married Sonni Pacheco, a Canadian model.
+The couple filed for divorce less than a year later in December 2014 due to irreconcilable differences.
+They share a daughter named Ava Berlin Renner, who was born in March, 2013.

-He studied Arnis (Filipino) and Muay Thai martial arts to prepare for his roles in the Mission Impossible and Avengers franchises, as well as his role in The Bourne Legacy.
+He studied martial arts to prepare for his parts in the Mission Impossible and Avengers franchises, as well as his role in The Bourne Legacy.

 Renner is a fan of the San Francisco 49ers.
 According to genealogists who did research on him, Renner is a fifth cousin of his American Hustle co-star Jennifer Lawrence.

 According to reports, Renner’s net worth is $50 million.

 NEW YORK, NY – JULY 27: Jeremy Renner attends the ‘Mission Impossible – Rogue Nation’ New York Premiere at Duffy Square in Times Square on July 27, 2015 in New York City.
 (Photo by Grant Lamos IV/Getty Images)